HL7/fhir-saner/input/pagecontent/measure_group_hospital_acquired_covid19_patients.md

 because FHIR Queries do not support complex join criteria (e.g., Observation.date - Observation.encounter.date > 14 days).
 Such criteria
 can be evaluated using FHIRPath [Date/Time Arithmetic](http://hl7.org/fhirpath/#datetime-arithmetic) or [CQL Date and Time Operators](https://cql.hl7.org/02-authorsguide.html#datetime-operators).
-Several measures consider dates and times that have a relative offset to the reporting period, or an event occuring during the reporting period.
+Several measures consider dates and times that have a relative offset to the reporting period, or an event occurring during the reporting period.

 ### Describing the Group